dark-side/sports-hub/products/sport_news_portal/web_application_features/video_page/user_stories/publish_unpublish_video/README.md

 ## Test cases

 1. Verify that admin is able to publish an existing unpublished video
-2. Verify that admin is able to Unpublish an existing published
+2. Verify that admin is able to unpublish an existing published video

 <details>
   <summary>Click here to see test cases details</summary>